Key Differences Between Gel Mattresses and Latex Mattresses

 Gel memory foam is made of high-density polyurethane, which comes from petroleum as a byproduct.
 They also contain toxic chemicals, including benzene, formaldehyde, and naphthalene, which are unfit for human use as well as the environment.
 Also, the gel infusions present in these mattresses are typically artificial.
 That means almost every ingredient present in a gel memory foam mattress is synthetic.

-• Support and pain relief
+• Support and Pain Relief

 Both gel memory foam and latex mattresses do a great job of keeping the spine aligned and supporting the sleeper's body.